centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 ### Host

-* Log into Centreon and add a new Host through **Configuration > Hosts**.
+* Log into Centreon and add a new host through **Configuration > Hosts**.
 * Fill the **Name**, **Alias** & **IP Address/DNS** fields according to your *Centreon database server* server settings.
-* Select the *App-Monitoring-Centreon-SQL-Metrics-custom* template to apply to the Host.
+* Select the *App-Monitoring-Centreon-SQL-Metrics-custom* template to apply to the host.
 * Once the template is applied, fill in the corresponding macros.
 Some macros are mandatory.

 | Mandatory | Name                     | Description                                                  |